SafetyGraphics/SafetyGraphics.github.io/CONTRIBUTING.md

 # Technical Overview

 The safetyGraphics project consists of several GitHub repositories that are maintained in the [safetyGraphics GitHub organization](https://github.com/SafetyGraphics/).
-These projects can roughly be broken into 2 categories:

-1. safetyGraphics Framework - The overall framework for loading data, customizing settings and creating interactive graphics for monitoring clinical trial safety.
-This is mostly done with [`safetyGraphics/safetyGraphics`](https://github.com/SafetyGraphics/safetyGraphics) R package.
-This vignette provides an overview of the overall [safetyGraphics framework](https://cran.r-project.org/web/packages/safetyGraphics/vignettes/shinyUserGuide.html).

-2. Renderers - Stand-alone interactive graphics used for monitoring a specific aspect of clinical trial safety.
-For example, the [`safetyGraphics/hep-explorer`](https://github.com/SafetyGraphics/safetyGraphics) repo is focused on monitoring liver toxicity.
-These charts are designed to be used as part of the overall safetyGraphics framework, and can be created using javascript or R. [This vignette](https://cran.r-project.org/web/packages/safetyGraphics/vignettes/customWorkflows.html) provides extensive technical details about the creation of custom renderers.
+The [safetyGraphics](https://github.com/SafetyGraphics/safetyGraphics) package provides a platform for loading data, customizing settings and creating interactive graphics for monitoring clinical trial safety.
+However, the safetyGraphics platform really doesn't do much by iteslf!
+In fact, none of the content on the Charts tab is actually found in the safetyGraphics package; the default charts live in the  [safetyCharts](https://github.com/SafetyGraphics/safetyCharts) package. safetyCharts has over a dozen charts that are configured to work with {safetyGraphics}, but can also easily be used independently.
+[This vignette](https://github.com/SafetyGraphics/SafetyGraphics/wiki/ChartConfiguration) provides describes this relationship in more detail along with extensive technical details about the creation of custom renderers.

 # Contributing Code